Tuesday, March 12, 2024

 The popular reception of Mark Twain’s writings prompted critics to view the depiction of colloquial speech in literary texts as legitimate art, enhancing realist, modernist, and contemporary fiction.
 Yet such depictions require caution, for non-literary forms, when mingled with literary discourse, pose significant stylistic concerns.

 Oral discourse, and the modes often associated with it--movies, television, and modern theater, for example--convey immediacy and emotion, characterized by pause fillers, emphatic intonations, and street slang.
 Literary texts, on the other hand, connote cautious, planned, respectable language, the hallmark of intellectual society.
-The polarity extends further: composed of the best in language and thought, literature enjoys elite patrons and political prestige, such that many scholars to consider it a yardstick of culture.
+The polarity extends further: composed of the best in language and thought, literature enjoys elite patrons and political prestige, such that many scholars consider it a yardstick of culture.
 However, decades of technological and cultural change have eroded the distinction between literary and non-literary discourse.
 In the era of texting and emojis, steadfast adherence to literary convention risks archaic formality.

 Knowing the forms orality takes in writing can help writers make more conscious sentence-level choices.
 Quotes, perhaps the most obvious conversational marker, represent a decision to distance quoted material from the surrounding authorial voice.
 Responsibility for the material, the quotes imply, belongs elsewhere.
 Quotation marks, then, serve an important rhetorical function.
 Employing them signifies a choice to call on outside voices, mingling a text’s literary quality with conversational elements that, depending on context, may indicate the writer’s deference to authority (and, by extension, intellectual private property) or create distance between the author and statements deemed unfit for direct association.